Understanding the ITIN Renewal Process

 As part of recent changes in tax laws, some individuals who have an Individual Taxpayer Identification Number, or ITIN, will be required to renew their ITIN for the first time.

 Your ITIN is an identifying number issued by the IRS if you need to file your taxes but do not qualify for a Social Security Number.
-ITINs can also be issued for your dependents claimed as an exemption on a tax return but do not qualify for a Social Security number.
+ITINs can also be issued for your dependents claimed on a tax return that do not qualify for a Social Security number.

 If one of the following applies, you will need to renew your ITIN this year:

-- If the middle digits of your ITIN are 70, 71, 72, 78, 79 or 80, they will expire at the end of this year: The IRS will send a CP48 Letter or Letter 5821 to you if you are affected by this change.
-The letter will explain how to renew the ITIN.
+- If the middle digits of your ITIN are 83, 84, 85, 86, or 87, they will expire at the end of this year: The IRS will send a CP48 Letter to you if you are affected by this change.
+The letter will explain how to renew your ITIN.
 In the coming years, the IRS is expected to announce other groups of taxpayers who will be affected.

-- If your ITIN hasn’t been used at least once on a tax return in the last three years, it will expire on December 31, 2017.
-This means that if you did not use your ITIN on a return at least once for tax years 2014, 2015, or 2016, your ITIN will expire at the end of 2017.
+- If your ITIN hasn’t been used at least once on a tax return in the last three years, it.
+This means that if you did not use your ITIN on a return at least once for tax years 2016, 2017, or 2018, your ITIN will expire at the end of 2019.

 New Identification Requirement for Some Dependents

 New requirements will also affect dependents claimed on a return.
-Beginning October 1, 2016, the IRS will stop accepting passports without a date of entry for dependents as proof of identity and foreign status.
-However, dependents from Canada, Mexico, or overseas military members will not be affected.
+The IRS will no longer accept passports without a date of entry for dependents as stand-alone proof of identity and foreign status.
+However, dependents of U.S. military personnel stationed overseas will not be affected.

-In the past, passports were used as a standalone identification document for dependents.
+In the past, passports were used as a standalone identification document for dependents from Canada and Mexico.
 An ITIN application requires documents proving your identity and foreign status.
 You can still use passports with an entry stamp to continue proving these things.

 - U.S. medical records, school records, or U.S. state identification card for dependents under age six,

-- U.S. school records, rental statements, bank statements or utility bills listing the applicant’s name and U.S. address, if the applicant is over age 18.
+- U.S. school records, rental statements, bank statements, U.S. state identification card, U.S. driver’s license or utility bills, if the applicant is age 18 or older.

-For more information on proving identity and foreign status, see Page 22 of IRS Publication 1915.
+For more information on proving identity and foreign status, see Pages 8-9 of IRS Publication 1915.

-You don’t have to file a tax return along with an ITIN renewal application.
+You don’t have to file a tax return along with an ITIN renewal.
 However, applications for new ITINs will still only be accepted when submitted with a return (with some exceptions).

-If you plan on filing your tax return in 2018 and your ITIN expires at the end of 2017, then you can begin sending in your paperwork for ITIN renewal for 2019 as soon as the IRS notifies you that your ITIN is expired.
+If you plan on filing your tax return in 2020 and your ITIN expires at the end of 2019, then you can begin sending in your paperwork for ITIN renewal for 2019 as soon as the IRS notifies you that your ITIN is expired.

 - Mail your Form W-7 and original identification documents or certified copies of the documents to the IRS address on the Form W-7 Instructions.
 (Identification documents will be returned within 60 days).